silogen/kaiwo/README.md

 You have to restart your terminal for auto-completion to take effect.

+#### Usernames

+Each workload is given a `kaiwo-cli/username` label to provide an easy way to distinguish and filter workloads created by different users.
+The value for this is determined by

+* The `KAIWO_USER_EMAIL` environment variable, if present
+* The current user and hostname

 ### Workload templates

 Kaiwo manages Kubernetes workloads through templates.
 These templates are YAML files that use go template syntax.
 If you do not provide a template when submitting or serving a workload by using the `--template` flag, a default template is used.
 The context available for the template is defined by the [WorkloadTemplateConfig struct](./pkg/workloads/config.go), and you can refer to the default templates for [Ray](pkg/workloads/ray) and [Kueue](./pkg/workloads/jobs).